ricmclaughlin/ricmclaughlin.github.com/_posts/2016-04-01-aws-developer-certification.md

 ---
 layout: post
-title: "AWS Developer Certification"
+title: "AWS Developer Certification - Overview"
 description: ""
 category: posts
-tags: [AWS, developercert]
+tags: [aws, developercert]
 ---
 {% include JB/setup %}
 As part of studying for the [AWS Developer Certification - Associate](https://aws.amazon.com/certification/certified-developer-associate/), I'm pulling together some study notes here on my blog.
 For each chunky topic, I'll capture the big facts and stuff I had to remind myself to remember: